longhl104/symptom-tracker/project/README.md

 - You need to download the latest version of PgAdmin <https://www.pgadmin.org/download/>

-- We should use the same username and password for pgadmin server for synchronization
+- We should use the same username and password for pgadmin server for synchronization (below is just an example, you need to set up your own `config.ini`)

   - host: 127.0.0.1
   - username: postgres
   - database name: postgres
   - password = tingle12345
+  - secret_key = abcdefghijklmnopqrst

 - Click "Query Tool" in "Tools" tab.
 Copy the code in the [backup sql file](project\database\backup_schema.sql) and paste it into the query tool editor.
 Then click run.
 Now the schema "tingleserver" has been created.